When is a termination of employment wrongful?

 Wrongful Termination in Violation of Public Policy

-California has created a cause of action for employees who have been terminated by their employees "in violation of public policy."
+California has created a cause of action for employees who have been terminated by their employers "in violation of public policy."
 This cause of action can arise when an employee engages in an activity that is supported by California public policy and the employer terminates the employee because of it.
 For example, if an employee complains about workplace safety violations and is terminated as a result, the employee may have been terminated in violation of public policy.
 Another example is an employee who refuses to participate in an illegal activity and is terminated because of the refusal.
 Such a termination would be in violation of California public policy.